Thomas-George-T/Ecommerce-Data-MLOps/README.md

 # Cost Analysis

-Breakdown of the costs associated with the Machine Learning pipeline on Google Cloud Platform hosting on US East1
+Breakdown of the costs associated with the Machine Learning pipeline on Google Cloud Platform (GCP) hosted on US East1 Region.

 ## Initial Cost Analysis